Unfortunately, scams are all around us. Sometimes it's intentional, sometimes it's not.

 Selling something on Craigslist?
 You're selling something for $200 and the guy says he can pay but will pay you with a wire transfer of $500, he just needs $300 back.
 You should know that's a scam, why in the world would someone pay you $500 and ask for $300 cash and the item?
 If you aren't sure, ask five friends.
 Someone will bring you to your senses!

 The IRS won't call you about an audit.
-And they won't accept payment in iTunes gift cards.
+And they won't accept payment in iTunes gift cards. (but if you need to talk to someone, here's how to reach a live person at the IRS)

 This applies to a lot of things in life.